taegyoun88/EgoXtreme/README.md

 | | Emergency | `000180` - `000191` |

 ## Dataset Documentation
-All annotation files (*.json) and model information strictly follow the BOP (Benchmark for 6D Object Pose Estimation) format.
+All annotation files (*.json) and model information follow the BOP (Benchmark for 6D Object Pose Estimation) format.
 Please refer to the BOP Challenge website for detailed format specifications.

 ## Directory Structure
 The structure of the EgoXtreme dataset is organized as follows.